EthanTang/YiTang-Personal-Website/content/misc/index.md

         <br/>

         - Outside my academic life, I am an enthusiastic classical clarinetist and recently started to learn band conducting.
-I was the captain (i.e., student leader) of the Tsinghua University Symphonic Band from 2013-2014.
+I was the captain (i.e., student president) of the Tsinghua University Symphonic Band from 2013-2014.
 I played the clarinet in University of Minnesota University Band, Campus Orchestra, and Summer Orchestra for many years.
 I also played a clarinet duet with my roommate in his doctoral recital and conducted the UMN University Band in spring 2021.
     design:
       columns: '1'
       spacing: